-A. Unit Managers will ensure that risk assessments are undertaken for potentially hazardous activities carried out by staff in their Unit area and for ensuring that adequate control measures are put in place to reduce the risk associated with the activity.
-The Health and Safety Office will provide a range of suitable forms to assist with the hazard identification and risk assessment process.
+A. Heads of Department, and Unit/Function Managers will ensure that risk assessments are undertaken for work activities and areas coming under their management control and that adequate control measures are put in place to reduce the risk associated to acceptable levels.
+The Health and Safety Office will provide a range of suitable forms to assist with the hazard identification and the risk assessment process.